hkpeterpeter/finish_alert/readme.md

 Programs may run for a long time.
 It is useful to say something when the program is finished in macOS.

 [Say](https://ss64.com/osx/say.html) is a utility program to convert text to audible speech.
+Linux alternative: `spd-say`

 Try to make better `Hello World` examples using different programming languages:
 - [Python](#Python)